linkedin/cruise-control/README.md

  * **NetworkOutboundCapacityGoal** - Ensures that outbound network utilization of each broker is below a given threshold.
  * **PotentialNwOutGoal** - Ensures that the potential network output (when all the replicas in the broker become leaders) on each of the broker do not exceed the broker’s network outbound bandwidth capacity.
+ * **CpuUsageDistributionGoal** - Attempts to keep the CPU usage variance among brokers within a certain range relative to the average CPU utilization.
+ * **DiskUsageDistributionGoal** - Attempts to keep the Disk space usage variance among brokers within a certain range relative to the average Disk utilization.
+ * **NetworkInboundUsageDistributionGoal** - Attempts to keep the inbound network utilization variance among brokers within a certain range relative to the average inbound network utilization.
- * **ResourceDistributionGoal** - Attempts to keep the workload variance among brokers within a certain range relative to the average utilization of each resource.
+ * **NetworkOutboundUsageDistributionGoal** - Attempts to keep the outbound network utilization variance among brokers within a certain range relative to the average outbound network utilization.
  * **LeaderBytesInDistributionGoal** - Attempts to equalize the leader bytes in rate on each host.
  * **TopicReplicaDistributionGoal** - Attempts to maintain an even distribution of any topic's replicas across the entire cluster.
  * **ReplicaDistributionGoal** - Attempts to make all the brokers in a cluster have a similar number of replicas.
+ * **PreferredLeaderElectionGoal** - Simply move the leaders to the first replica of each partition.
+ * **KafkaAssignerDiskUsageDistributionGoal** - (Kafka-assigner mode) Attempts to distribute disk usage evenly among brokers based on swap.
+ * **KafkaAssignerEvenRackAwareGoal** - (Kafka-assigner mode) Attempts to achieve rack aware even replica distribution.

 #### Anomaly Notifier ####
 The anomaly notifier allows users to be notified when an anomaly is detected.
 Anomalies include:
  * Broker failure
  * Goal violation
+ * Metric anomaly

 In addition to anomaly notifications users can specify actions to be taken in response to an anomaly.
 The following actions are supported:
  * **fix** - fix the problem right away